 The average cost of homeowners insurance in Oregon is $712 per year for a policy with $250,000 in dwelling coverage.
 In comparison, the U.S. national average annual rate for home insurance is $1,312 per year.
 Oregon homeowners pay far less than the national average.

 Compared to the surrounding states, Oregon’s average premium is low.
 Homeowners in Washington pay $863 per year and in Idaho, the average annual premium is $835.
 California’s average annual home insurance premium is the highest of Oregon’s neighbors, at $1,014 per year.
 Oregon’s average premium may be less due to the state’s relatively low threat of weather damage.

 Home insurance in Oregon

-Some Oregon homes are at risk of fire, flood and earthquake damage, but the threat is not significant.
-However, it is still important for Oregon homeowners to purchase an insurance policy that will protect their property from potential hazards.
+Some Oregon homes are at risk of fire, flood and earthquake damage, but the threat is not typically significant.
+However, Oregon homeowners may still want to purchase an insurance policy that will protect their property from potential hazards.

 Common causes of loss in Oregon

 Oregon may be a relatively safe place to live, but that doesn’t mean that there aren’t still threats.
 Some of the most common causes of loss include:

 - Earthquake damage: Like the other West Coast states, Oregon may be at a higher risk for earthquake damage due to its proximity to the Cascadia Subduction Zone.
 A 9.0 magnitude earthquake or higher, and its resulting tsunami, are possible.

 - Landslides and mudslides: Due to the state’s wet climate, landslides and mudslides are relatively common.
 There may be a higher risk after an earthquake.